-10. 48-Hour Disconnect Notice Fee
+9. 48-Hour Disconnect (Shut Off) Notice Fee

-When a 48-Hour Disconnect Notice has been issued by the District as set forth in Article 8.04(G) (4) below, the customer shall be required to pay a 48-Hour Disconnect Notice Fee as set forth in Appendix D.
+When a 48-Hour Disconnect (Shut Off) Notice has been issued by the District as set forth in Appendix GG, the customer shall be required to pay a 48-Hour Disconnect (Shut Off) Notice Fee as set forth in Appendix D.